PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. Audit the adjacent 152-line
-   `_optimize_transpose_squeeze_mean_squeeze_terminal_nhwc_chains` family next.
-   Preserve its two Squeeze axes, Mean reduction axis/keepdims semantics, and terminal output contract in one bounded indexed plan.
+3. Audit the adjacent raw `_optimize_transpose_instancenorm_prepost_nhwc_chains` family next.
+Split only bounded semantic decisions, preserve all normalization axes, constants, fan-out, public boundaries, and output contracts, and do not treat source line count as a requirement.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.